 Unfortunately for them, parenting truly takes a village... and refusing the help of the village will make life much harder.
 Intelligent parents need to remember that others are capable, and the sooner they're able to ask for and accept help, the easier life will be.

-7. You may value intelligence and certain skills over relationships.
+7 You may value intelligence and certain skills over relationships.

 Many smart people constantly have a goal in mind.
 They are ambitious and eager to achieve.
 In parenting, these goals may be things like successful sleep training, potty training, or straight As on a child's report card.
 While it's

-The Harvard Business Review explained, "Very smart people sometimes see their success as inevitable because of their intellect, and don’t see other skills as important."
+Harvard Business Review explained, "Very smart people sometimes see their success as inevitable because of their intellect, and don’t see other skills as important."
 When this tendency carries over at home, smart parents can end up overemphasizing certain skills and traits while neglecting to help their child develop others.
+8 You can be overconfident and unwilling to try new approaches.

-Effective parenting is all about trial and error.
-Additionally, as kids grow and change, your parenting needs to adapt accordingly.
-The smarter you are, the more difficulty you may have trying new methods, taking advice or constructive criticism, and changing things up.
-"A particularly powerful bias affecting intelligent people is the confirmation bias (also called my side-bias), which can be described as a tendency for motivated reasoning," explains Psychology Today.
+affecting intelligent people is the confirmation bias (also called my side-bias), which can be described as a tendency for motivated reasoning," explains Psychology Today.
 "More specifically, it involves seeking supportive arguments for their own opinion and neglecting any criticism or counter-evidence."
 If you've already decided your way of parenting is the right way, you'll seek out information — and fellow parents — who agree with you.

 daily.
 The smartest parents are not immune.
 However, for every potential negative that accompanies high intelligence, there is a positive.
 And, as long as you are committed to being the best parent you can be for your child, there is no flaw you can't overcome.